rayandasoriya/100DaysOfCode/README.md

 1. The problem is related to returning the triplets under certain condition.
 Refer to Day49/Problem 1.pdf for more information regarding the problem.

 2. The problem is related to computing the h-index of the researcher.
 Refer to Day49/Problem 2.pdf for detailed information.

+## Day 50
+Solved 1 coding problem from LeetCode using Python.
+1. The problem is related to returning the quotient when divident and divisor is given.
+Refer to Day50/Problem 1.pdf for more information regarding the problem.